 From the Top Celebrates Disabled and Neurodivergent Musicians

-From the Top first delivered a multi-pronged special initiative devoted to increasing inclusivity and transparency for disabled artists in 2023.
-We continue to celebrate musicians with disabilities each March.
+From the Top first delivered a multi-pronged special initiative devoted to increasing inclusivity and transparency for disabled artists in 2023, led by From the Top alumna Julia LaGrand.
+We continue to celebrate musicians with disabilities each March and we are excited to host a panel and performance on March 16, 2026 in Boston and online, as well as produce a new broadcast special to air April 27, 2026.

 In 2021, From the Top introduced Julia LaGrand, a 16-year-old violinist who spoke candidly about being a musician who is also blind.
 After LaGrand’s episode aired, she approached From the Top with a bold vision of advocating for musicians like her.